DigitalMachinist/loopback-angular-ui-router/README.md

 yo loopback-angular-ui-router
 ```

-**Don't skip any of these global installs!** This module relies upon them to provide access to GUI and command line operations described in the features below.
+**Don't skip any of these global installs unless you really know what you're doing!** This module relies upon them to provide access to GUI and command line operations described in the features below.

+I know it's a lot of stuff, but you need most of these modules to develop in the node world on a daily basis anyway, so trust me.
+Okay?
+Okay.

 ## Features